apache/parquet-format/Encodings.md

    you would have to use the ordering used in the [deprecated bit-packing](#BITPACKED) encoding)

 2. varint-encode() is ULEB-128 encoding, see https://en.wikipedia.org/wiki/LEB128

+3. bit-packed-run-len and rle-run-len must be in the range \[1, 2<sup>31</sup> - 1\].
+   This means that a Parquet implementation can always store the run length in a signed 32-bit integer.
+This length restriction was not part of the Parquet 2.5.0 and earlier specifications, but longer runs were not readable by the most common Parquet implementations so, in practice, were not safe for Parquet writers to emit.

 Note that the RLE encoding method is only supported for the following types of
 data: